DestrinStorm/tournamentbuddy/README.md

 Hosted on Google App Engine running in Python

 TODO list:
-fix 'paired down' flag for manual swaps
-Manual repairing should check they aren't playing on a previous table Round timings for non timed turns
+fix 'paired down' flag for manual swaps - made a start - Bye table swaps check for this Manual repairing should check they aren't playing on a previous table Round timings for non timed turns